Who Can be a Principal Investigator?

 - Full-time employees (normally Administrators/MPPs) of the CSUF or ASC acting in his/her capacity as Center Director (or equivalent appointment)

-- A faculty member with emeritus status, with prior approvals from the College Dean or Division Head/Vice President, and Associate Vice President for the Office of Research and Sponsored Projects (AVP-OSRP)
+- A faculty with emeritus status, with prior approvals from the College Dean or Division Head/Vice President, and Associate Vice President for the Office of Research and Sponsored Projects (AVP-OSRP)

 - Non-tenured faculty such as Adjunct Faculty or Lecturer, with prior approvals from the College Dean or Division Head/Vice President, and AVP-OSRP